 R&D expenses fluctuate quarter over quarter based on activities ongoing during that period.
-During the quarter ended June 30, 2021 there was a \$1.8 million reimbursement received from CPRIT which offset increased R&D expenses, primarily due to manufacturing and pre-clinical costs associated with MDNA11.
-The increase in expenditures from the quarter ended December 31, 2020 onwards, is primarily related to activities associated with the MDNA11 program and establishment of the BiSKITsTM program.
-One-time higher CMC costs, associated with the scale-up GLP and GMP manufacturing of MDNA11 was completed in the quarter ended September 30, 2021, resulting in a decrease in R&D expenses from the quarter ended December 31, 2021 onwards.
-Refundable tax credits of \$0.7million contributed to decreased R&D expenses during the quarter ended March 31, 2022.
+The higher expenditures from the quarter ended March 31, 2021 through to the quarter ended September 30, 2021 are primarily related to one-time higher CMC costs, associated with the scale-up GLP and GMP manufacturing of MDNA11 which was predominantly completed in the quarter ended September 30, 2021.
+Refundable tax credits of \$0.7 million contributed to a decrease in R&D expenses during the quarter ended March 31, 2022.
+R&D expenses increased in the quarter ended December 31, 2022, as activity in the MDNA11 ABILITY study expands.